weaviate/weaviate-io/developers/weaviate/configuration/tenant-offloading.md

 <OffloadingLimitation/>

-To configure tenant offloading in Weaviate, you need to add an offloading module to the list of [enabled modules](./modules.md).
+To use tenant offloading in Weaviate, you need enable a relevant offloading [module](./modules.md).

 ## `offload-s3` module

 The `offload-s3` module enables you to [offload or onload tenants](../manage-data/tenant-states.mdx#offload-tenant) to/from an S3 bucket.

-To use the `offload-s3` module, add `offload-s3` to the `ENABLE_MODULES` in your docker-compose or kubernetes config.
+To use the `offload-s3` module, add `offload-s3` to the `ENABLE_MODULES` in your docker-compose file as shown below.

 ```yaml
 services: